wise-old-man/wise-old-man/docs/docs/guides/5_create-group.md

 ### Prerequisites
 - Recommended: Having an in-game clan with the same name as the group you are creating on the website will help players find your group.
-- Recommended: Verify all player profiles exist (opted into tracking) so organizers/players can view your stats.
+- Recommended: Verify all player profiles exist (opted into tracking) so players can view their stats.
 See: [`/guides/how-to-start-tracking`](/guides/how-to-start-tracking)

 ### Steps
 1. Navigate to the create page
-   1. Go to Groups and select `+ Create group`, or open [`https://wiseoldman.net/groups/create`](https://wiseoldman.net/groups/create)
+   1. Go to Groups and select `+ Create new`, or open [`https://wiseoldman.net/groups/create`](https://wiseoldman.net/groups/create)

 2. Enter information
    1. Name: Your group’s display name, preferably matching an in-game clan or friends chat.